 Bodybio Balance Oil is the perfect combination of omega-3 and omega-6 fatty acids to support cell membrane fluidity and structure.
 Plus, it also supports the liver, cardiovascular function, brain function, and immune health.*

-Butyrate is absolutely critical for supporting good gut health and preventing leaky gut.* Because guess what, if your gut is leaky, the rest of your cells are probably leaky too.
+Butyrate is important for supporting good gut health and supporting the prevention of leaky gut.* Because guess what, if your gut is leaky, the rest of your cells are probably leaky too.
 Butyrate helps strengthen the tight junctions in the gut, preventing pathogens and toxins from getting to the other cells of your body and weakening them as well.
 BodyBio formulates a Butyrate supplement and a Gut+ supplement that can help combat a leaky gut (and leaky cells).